History and Culture Tour of South America | Small Group Tours South America

 - 22 nights hotel accommodation.

-- 2 nights Amazon Jungle Adventure at Refugio Amazonas, including all meals and jungle activities.
+- 2 nights Amazon Jungle Adventure at Refugio Amazonas (or similar), including all meals and jungle activities.

 - 23 Breakfasts plus 1 boxed breakfast, 10 lunches plus 1 boxed Lunch, and 17 dinners.